hackthedoc/enderchest-death-drop-plugin/README.md

 ## Features

 - Drop the content of a player's enderchest at his death

-> Following features will be added later on
-> - Contain a bypass feature
+- Contain a bypass feature
-> - Allow operators to give/remove the bypass
+- Allow operators to give/remove the bypass

 ## Commands